WedgeSama/WSJsFormValidatorBundle/README.md

 - Explain how to use custom constraint.
 (Already handle, just no doc :))
 - Add missing Symfony constraints.
 - Find a better solution to identify a FormError to a field/form.
-- Currently not working when using error_mapping.
+- Currently not working when using error_mapping and error_bubbling.